usnistgov/FederalProfile-8259A/static/FederalProfile_FAQs.md

 ## How can I access and provide feedback on the Federal Profile?

-Anyone can view and submit feedback on the catalog through GitHub [link to Federal Profile landing page].
+Anyone can view and submit feedback on the catalog through GitHub [Federal Profile of 8259A](https://github.com/usnistgov/FederalProfile-8259A).
 Feedback can also be sent to IoTsecurity@nist.gov.

 ## Has NIST provided any guidance or direction regarding the nature of the feedback it seeks?